LIPS-scheme/lips/docs/docs/scheme-intro/input-output.md

 ## Standard input

 The standard input is a way to get stuff from the user.
-Scheme provide one function for this which is `read`.
-The function wait for the user to type something and return single [S-Expression](/docs/scheme-intro/what-is-lisp#s-expressions).
+Scheme provides one function for this which is `read`.
+The function waits for the user to type something and return single [S-Expression](/docs/scheme-intro/what-is-lisp#s-expressions).

 Example: